WDAY

 Investor Lens

-The tension between aggressive shareholder returns (buybacks) and the capital requirements of the AI arms race.
+The trade-off between aggressive shareholder returns and the capital needs of AI scaling.

 Watch Next